djezael/adkill/README.md

 - --psh : activate blacklist of phishing sites listed in the hpHosts database.
 - --wrz : activate blacklist of warez/piracy sites listed in the hpHosts database.
 - --all : activate blacklist of all sites listed in the hpHosts database.
+- --restore : restore the default /etc/hosts."
+- --apply : apply the Adkill filter in /etc/hosts."

 Adkill creates ~/.adkill directory then